 So don’t expect anything from that.

-And that is something that potentially would be detrimental and something that would probably be worth it for a lot of people to upgrade if you want the latest security of Windows.
+And that is something that potentially would be detrimental and something that would probably be worth it for a lot of people to upgrade if they want the latest security of Windows.

-Besides those three penalties, the system updates, the wallpaper, and the annoying pop-ups, there really isn’t anything actually stopping you from using Windows 7 after that grace period.
+Besides those three penalties, the system updates, the wallpaper, and the annoying pop-ups, there isn’t anything stopping you from using Windows 7 after that grace period.

 Activate Windows Vista

-Next up we have Windows Vista which is obviously an ancient history these days, but it’s still interesting to talk about it.
+Next up we have Windows Vista which is ancient history these days, but it’s still interesting to talk about it.

 Windows Vista was a bit more hardcore when it came to the penalties.

-It’s kind of interesting and the penalties for vista actually changed at one point.
+It’s kind of interesting and the penalties for vista changed at one point.